ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 Complete the following procedure for this default client settings file to be generated:

-1. Add an OPC UA adapter with a unique ComponentId.
+1. Add an OPC UA adapter with a unique `ComponentId`.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).

 2. Configure a valid OPC UA data source.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).

    Once you complete these steps, a default OPC UA client settings configuration file is generated in the configuration directory for the corresponding platform.

    The following are example locations of the file created.
-In this example, it is assumed that the ComponentId of the OPC UA component is OpcUa1:
+In this example, it is assumed that the `ComponentId` of the OPC UA component is OpcUa1:

-   Windows: *%programdata%\OSIsoft\Adapters\OpcUa\Configuration\OpcUa1_ClientSettings.json*
+   Windows: `%programdata%\OSIsoft\Adapters\OpcUa\Configuration\OpcUa1_ClientSettings.json`

-   Linux: */usr/share/OSIsoft/Adapters/OpcUa/Configuration/OpcUa1_ClientSettings.json*
+   Linux: `/usr/share/OSIsoft/Adapters/OpcUa/Configuration/OpcUa1_ClientSettings.json`

 ## Configure OPC UA client settings

-Complete the following procedure to configure the OPC UA client settings:
+Complete the following steps to configure the OPC UA client settings:

-1. Using any text editor, create a file that contains the OPC UA client settings in JSON form.
+1. Using any text editor, create a file that contains the OPC UA client settings in the JSON format.
     - For content structure, see [OPC UA client settings example](#opc-ua-client-settings-example).
-    - For a table of all available parameters, see [OPC UA client settings](#opc-ua-client-settings-parameters).
+    - For all available parameters, see [OPC UA client settings](#opc-ua-client-settings-parameters).
-2. Save the file, for example as _ClientSettings.json_.
+2. Save the file.
+For example, `ClientSettings.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command to its appropriate endpoint:
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a `PUT` command to its appropriate endpoint:

     **Note:** The following example uses OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).